chihacknight/chihacknight.org/_posts/events/2022-06-28-devon-braunstein.md

   - events
 links:
 title: "Unpacking Chicago’s Digital Divide"
 description: "The digital divide in Chicago is not what it seems: The majority of Chicago households (~80%) are connected to the internet.
 Yet, deep disparities exist at the neighborhood level.
 In Chicago’s least connected communities, more than 40% of residents don’t have internet at home.
-In this talk, we will review internet connectivity trends in Chicago from a socio-economic perspective, dig into the meaning of digital equity and inclusion, discuss the City’s progress to date, and lay out a strategy for achieving digital equity by placing community members at the center of the work."
+In this talk, we will review internet connectivity trends in Chicago from a socio-economic perspective, dig into the meaning of digital equity and inclusion, discuss the City’s progress to date, and lay out a strategy for achieving digital equity by placing community members at the center of the work.
+We will also discuss the approach of the Chicago Digital Equity Council and discuss ways to get involved in closing the digital divide once and for all."
 speakers:
   - "Devon Braunstein (she/her), Digital Inclusion Policy Fellow, Office of the Mayor, City of Chicago"
 image: /images/events/488-DevonBraunstein_Headshot.jpg